KittyPBoxx/upr-speedchoice-ex-gen9/README.md

 You can find a tracker to use with the map randomizer here: https://sekii.gitlab.io/pokemon-tracker/

+# How to use

+- Download and extract the zip from the Releases. https://github.com/KittyPBoxx/upr-speedchoice-ex-gen9/releases/
+- Run the Jar with java 11 or higher
+- Open a vanilla copy of Emerald (USA) and it will be automatically patched and ready for randomization. (or pre-patch the rom yourself with the patch file supplied).

 # ChangeList
 <sub>Changes from the gen 8 ex speedchoice map rando</sub>